Welcome! Alcoholism Suicide Prevention Help. Nothing is more important.

 Alcoholism is more technically known as Alcohol Use Disorder or AUD.
 It is a pattern of alcohol use that involves difficulty controlling your drinking, constantly thinking about alcohol and/or seeking out your next drink even when drinking will cause more problems.

 If you are here because your own pattern of drinking has resulted in repeated significant distress and negative effects functioning in your daily life, you likely have progressed to alcohol use disorder.
-This is alcoholism.
-It ranges from mild to severe but even a mild disorder can escalate and lead to extremely serious situations.

 If you realize that you need help that is fantastic!
 Early treatment is critical to full recovery.